Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Introduction

 Additionally, we propose a composition-adaptive reconstruction loss to focus training on hard-generated components and prevents the large components from overwhelming the generator during training \cite{Lin2017Focal}.
 In typical image generation methods, the reconstruction loss is uniformly calculated across the whole image as (part of) the objective \cite{Isola2017Pix2Pix}.
 Thus large components that comprise a vast number of pixels dominate the training procedure, obstructing the model to generate delicate facial structures.
 However, for face photos/sketches, large components are typically unimportant for recognition (e.g. background) or easy to generate (e.g. facial skin).
 In contrast, small components (e.g. eyes) typically comprise complicated structures, and thus difficult to generate.
 To eliminate this barrier, we introduce a weighting factor for the distinct pixel loss of each component, which down-weights the loss assigned to large components.

 We refer to the resulted model as Composition-Aided Generative Adversarial Network (CA-GAN).
-In CA-GAN, we utilize paired inputs including a face photo/sketch and the corresponding pixel-wise face labelling masks for generating the portrait.
-Besides, we use the improved reconstruction loss for training.
-Moreover, we use stacked CA-GANs (SCA-GAN) for refinement, which proves to be capable of rectifying defects and adding compelling details \cite{Zhang2017StackGAN}.
+In CA-GAN, we utilize paired inputs including a face photo/sketch and the corresponding pixel-wise face labelling masks for generating the portrait, and use the improved reconstruction loss for training.
+Moreover, we use a perceptual loss \cite{Johnson2016Perceptual} based on a pre-trained face recognition network, to further boost the realism of synthesed photos/sketches.
+Finally, we use stacked CA-GANs (SCA-GAN) for refinement, which proves to be capable of rectifying defects and adding compelling details \cite{Zhang2017StackGAN}.
 As the proposed framework jointly exploits the image appearance space and structural composition space, it is capable of generating natural face photos and sketches.
 Experimental results show that our methods significantly outperform existing methods in terms of perceptual quality, and obtain better or comparable face recognition accuracies.
 We also verify the excellent generalization ability of our new model on faces in the wild.

-The contributions of this paper are mainly three-fold. \begin{itemize} \item First, to the best of our knowledge, this is the first work to employ facial composition information in the loop of learning a face photo-sketch synthesis model. \item Second, we propose an improved pixel-wise reconstruction loss to focus training on hard-generated components and delicate facial structures, which is demonstrated to be much effective.
-Besides, it both speeds the training up and greatly stabilizes it. \item Third, our method achieves the state-of-the-art quality, reducing best previous Fr\'{e}chet Inception distance (FID) by a large margin. \end{itemize}
+In summary, we have made the following contributions: \begin{itemize} \item First, we propose to use the facial composition information to help the synthesis of face sketch/photo, and design a novel generator architecture accordingly.
+To the best of our knowledge, this is the first work to employ facial composition information in the loop of learning a face photo-sketch synthesis model. \item Second, we propose a novel compositional loss to focus training on hard-generated components and delicate facial structures, which proves to improve the realism of synthesized photos/sketches. \item Third, we employ a perceptual loss to enforce high-frequency and identity constraints on the synthesized images, which encourages the synthesized photos/sketches to be perceptually realistic with preserved identity. \item Incrementally, we use a stack of our models to further rectify defects and add compelling details, and train it in an end-to-end manner; \item Our model significantly decrease previous state-of-the-art Fr\'{e}chet Inception distance (FID) from 36.2 to 26.2 for sketch synthesis, and from 60.9 to 30.5 for photo synthesis.
+Besides, we demonstrate that the proposed method is of considerable generalization ability.
+We have made our code and results publicly available: \url{https://github.com/fei-hdu/ca-gan}. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:related} introduces related works.
 Section \ref{sec:method} details the proposed method.
 Experimental results and analysis are presented in section \ref{sec:experiment}.
 Section \ref{sec:conclusion} concludes this paper.